-- 1 windows server for License/Workspace server
+- 1 windows server as the License/Workspace server

-- 5 windows servers for Network Server
+- 5 windows servers as the Network Server

-- 5 windows servers for Automation server
+- 5 windows servers as the Automation server

-It really took us a lot of time to deploy the product and collect logs on all of these servers.
+It took us a lot of time to deploy the product and collect logs on all of these servers.

 My colleague wrote a client-server application and do some of the tasks automatically.
-The application indeed works for log collection, but for product deployment, as the server end running as a service and fails to launch InstallShield wizard, it doesn’t support the product installation.
+The application indeed works for log collection, but for product deployment, as the server end running as a service and fails to launch the InstallShield wizard, it doesn’t support the product installation.

 At the same time, I read an article about Deployment Management Tools comparison between Puppet, Chef, Ansible, and decided to try Ansible.